Date of birth: 1940

 The first company that Stefanini organized was the sewer and watermain contractor Aprile Construction Ltd. In his first certification hearing at the Ontario Labour Board, Stefanini was aided by the young lawyer Sydney Robins, who later became a Ontario Supreme Court Justice.
 For his second certification hearing, concerning Marino Construction, Robins was unable to attend and Stefanini had to do it alone.
 Despite his young age of 20 and having lived in Canada for only one year and a half, he was able to successfully argue his case and unionize the company.

 Thanks to Stefanini’s organizing, the number of Italians in Local 183 grew.
 But they were initially reluctant to engage actively in the union, including participating in its monthly meetings at the Labor Temple on Spadina Avenue, which were dominated by the Irish members.
 Stefanini attended these meetings along with those of the Toronto Building Trades Council – the umbrella organization of various construction locals, especially those in the industrial, commercial, and institutional (ICI) sectors – who met every Thursday morning.
 He stood out in the latter, not just for his tall height, but because he was a young Italian in a room filled with veteran British-Canadian unionists.
 Stefanini befriended and took the opportunity to learn from these older anglophones.
-He became close with Local 183’s president Mike Reilly, an Irish immigrant and fellow Catholic, who invited Stefanini to become the godfather of his son.
+He became close with Local 183’s president Mike Reilly, an Irish immigrant and fellow Catholic, who invited Stefanini to become the godfather to his son.
 A major influence in Stefanini’s education as a trade unionists was Ed Boyer, a veteran of the Co-Operative Commonwealth Federation (the predecessor of the NDP), a former carpenter, and a member of the Ontario Labour Relations Board.
 Starting in January 1961, three days a week, Boyer, who lived in Kitchener, stayed at Stefanini’s apartment in the attic of a house on Caledonia Road.
 During his stay, the eager student learned about Canadian labour history, laws, and management practices, including the importance of maintaining legal integrity.
 The lessons he learned from Boyer would contrast with the labour actions he experienced in the Brandon Union Group’s strike of 1961.

 THE BRANDON UNION GROUP’S STRIKE OF 1961